Ale-JRD/Trads/content/post/index-T1.md

 Lili gritted her teeth.

-「Guh… A plan forcibly made because they’re Sacraments huh.」
+“Guh… A plan forcibly made because they’re Sacraments huh.”

 If it had been humans, it would have been nearly impossible to execute.